hdk1983/HIDOS/README.md

 ## Build on MS-DOS 2.11

 If the MS-DOS has been built successfully, you can build MS-DOS on itself.
-Disk space more than a floppy disk is needed, but current `PC_IO.SYS` does not support hard drives.
+Disk space more than a floppy disk is needed, but current `PC_IO.EXE` does not support hard drives.
 Using the HIDOS virtual machine is easy.
 Especially, the hidoskvm is fast.